-The Spaniards brought smallpox to the Americas soon after the first settlements were established on Hispaniola, and so devastating was the disease that the resident native population all but vanished within a few years.
+The Spaniards brought smallpox to the Americas soon after the first settlements were established on Hispaniola and, so devastating was the disease that the resident native population all but vanished within a few years.
 Needing slaves to work the fields, Cortez was dispatched to Mexico with an army of fewer than 500 men whose object was not conquest but to capture slaves.
-Inadvertently, he brought with him, smallpox.
-Massive epidemics ensued of such catastrophic proportions as to result in the collapse of the Aztec civilization.
+Inadvertently, he brought smallpox with him.
+Massive epidemics of smallpox ensued of such catastrophic proportions as to result in the collapse of the Aztec civilization.
 Subsequently, smallpox spread south through the Andes and the Incan empire wreaking yet more havoc.
-One observer in Peru wrote: (SLIDE 15)
+One observer wrote: